Activx-nV/kuehne-nagel_assessment/README.md

 ## Available Scripts

-In the main directory, you can run following scripts to install and use the project:
+In the main directory, you can run the following scripts to install and use the project:

 ### `npm install`